 The attorneys at the Law Offices of Moffa, Gainor, & Sutton, P.A. have worked for over 5 decades assisting Florida taxpayers who need to litigate their tax matters to get just results.
 Our firm focuses on the tough situations, the times when hard-hitting actions are needed to take a negative situation and get the very best out of it.
 Additionally, we work with CPAs and

 attorneys whose clients need aggressive legal help when dealing with the DOR or other tax authorities.
 In fact, we have found that is not uncommon for the start of the controversy process to be the most effective settlement tactic the taxpayer has.

 Settling Your Case

 When a taxpayer sues the Department of Revenue (DOR), it can change how the DOR views a tax situation, sometimes dramatically.
 The litigation department of the DOR may decide that the issue an auditor was so worked up about is not a viable issue to litigate.
 Alternatively, the litigation deparment might view the potential consequences of losing the case and being bound by the decision for all other taxpayers.
 Under the right circumstances, this can make settlement negotiations much easier and more successful once litigation has begun.
 If we bring your case to litigation, the DOR's ability to reach a compromise changes, which may be used to your business or your client's advantage.
 Additionally, a large percentage of litigated cases are settled without a final court decision.

-To find out how tax litigation may be the tool needed to successfully resolve your tax problems, contact a Florida tax litigation attorney from our firm today.
+To find out how tax controversy may be the tool needed to successfully resolve your tax problems, contact a Florida tax attorney from our firm today.